How Georgia Auto Insurance Settlements Are Split Between Multiple Claimants

 Per-incident coverage in car insurance is all about the total amount the insurance company will pay for one accident, no matter how many people are hurt.
 For example, if an insurance policy says it has a per-incident limit of $100,000, that’s the most money available to cover everyone’s damages from that one crash.
 This includes medical bills, lost wages, and other costs from all the injured people.

-However, if a lot of people are hurt and the total cost of everyone’s injuries is more than the per-incident limit, things can get tricky.
+However, if multiple people are hurt and the total cost of everyone’s injuries is more than the per-incident limit, things can get tricky.
 Each person might not get enough money to cover all their costs.
 This is where having more than one kind of insurance, like underinsured motorist coverage, can help.
 Also, this is why having a lawyer is really important in these situations.
 Lawyers can talk to insurance companies to try to get a fair share of the money for everyone.
 They can also look for other ways to get money, like from the at-fault driver’s personal assets or other insurance policies.

 A lawyer also makes sure each person’s specific needs and losses are looked after.
 They can fight to get as much money as possible for their client, especially when the insurance money isn’t enough.
 Sometimes, they might even take legal action to get more money beyond the insurance limit.
 So, understanding per-incident coverage is super important when lots of people get hurt in an accident.
 It affects how much money is available and how it’s split up.
 Having a good lawyer helps to make sure everyone gets a fair deal and enough money to cover their losses.